poetapp/documentation/rdd/blockchain-confirmations.md

 ### Transaction Lost

 Transaction disappears from mempool and never gets in a block.

-Most likely discarded after too long in mempool.
+Most likely discarded after being stuck in the mempool for too long, though there is no way to know for sure.

+#### Solution

+This should seldom happen.
+If it does, the node should be able to update the blockchainWriter collection, emptying the `transactionId` field for the corresponding entries, which will trigger a new transaction creationg and broadcast.

 ### Transaction Stuck

 Transaction is in mempool for too long, never gets in a block.

-Probably due to low fee.
+Probably due to low fee, though there is no way to know for sure.

+Could also be a sympton of Bitcoin scaling issues.

+#### Solution

+Though there's no guarantee of this working, the best attempt it to replace the transaction with one with higher fee, basically creating a double-spend.
+Miners should choose the transaction with higher fee, rendering the one with lower fee invalid.

+If the root cause is more related to Bitcoin scalability than Po.et, there is nothing to be done.

+We can use the [getrawmempool](https://bitcoin.org/en/developer-reference#getrawmempool) and [getmempoolentry](https://bitcoincore.org/en/doc/0.17.0/rpc/blockchain/getmempoolentry/) to know whether a transaction is in the mempool or not.

+Issues may arise due to the mempool not being decentralized: a tranasction existing in Node A's mempool may have been discarded from Node B's mempool.

 ### Reorg

 Transaction gets into a block and sometime after that block becomes stale.

+This is a completely normal even in Bitcoin, Ethereum and other blockchains.
+It is also the most complicated case to handle.

+#### Solution

+There are various approaches to this issue.

+- Keep track of the `previousBlockHash` of every block, re-validate last blocks on new block, signal reorg from BlockchainReader and let other modules adapt
+- Watching the info returned by [getchaintips](https://bitcoincore.org/en/doc/0.17.0/rpc/blockchain/getchaintips/).

 ## Changes